selena-groh/selena-groh.github.io/README.txt

 IMPLEMENTATION BENEFITS AND LIMITATIONS:

     HEADER:

-        It is inconvenient to scroll to the bottom of the page to find the navigation links.
-Future development could explore a fixed footer or adding a header.
+        Currently, the footer is fixed at the bottom of the page.
+It might be more aesthetically pleasing to have a header rather than a footer, as the footer seems slightly out of place and a non-fixed header would take up less space when scrolling down the page.

     INDEX.HTML: